finom/use-change/README.md

 With this hook application state is defined as a nested object and the properties of the object are listened with [Object.defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty).
 No reducers, actions, observers, middlewares.
 Just one hook and some secondary API that you can ignore if you don't need it.

-Components that call `useChange` listen to only those properties that they actually need but never updated if something else is changed 🏎️.
+Components that call `useChange` listen to only those properties that they actually need but never update if something else gets changed 🏎️.

 See discussion and criticism [on Reddit](https://www.reddit.com/r/javascript/comments/qqsbo3/usechange_the_most_minimalistic_react_state/) 😅.